Many believe that all you need to get a voice over career rolling is to produce a quick VO demo. It’s an easy fantasy to buy into.

 9. Each segment should contrast significantly with the one before and after.

 There must be an abrupt tone shift from segment to segment to to hold the listener’s interest.

 10. Every voice of your gender on your demo should be your own!

 You don’t want to be brought in for what you cannot provide.
 If you’re adding a two person segment make sure the other performer is of the opposite sex.
 If you are male, don’t use other male actors on your demo.
 Same for female.

 11. Only feature what you can sustain:

 Only include what you can easily replicate and sustain in a real session (a few hours) without hurting yourself.
 For example, if you have a wildly screaming characters in one segment, you’d better be able to get through a session with that amount of voice.

 It makes no sense to oversell or overstretch.
 Just show what you sustainably can do well.

 There is little worse in Hollywood than wasting someone else’s time.
 If you want to piss off a pro or powerful person, waste their time.
 So:

 Let’s shoot for a demo that is 60 seconds or less.
-Your demo needs to be brief and feature “smash cuts” (not fades) from one disparate style/tone to the next.
-If this means a 20 second long demo, fine.
+Your demo needs to be concise and feature “smash cuts” (not fades) from one disparate style/tone/genre to the next.
+If this means a 30 second long demo, fine.
 A minute is plenty for most anyone!
-Few can deliver an interesting varied 90 second demo.
-The person listening to your demo has no time, so don’t waste it with any repetition or filler or excess.
-It’s only a demo as long as the listener hasn’t gotten bored and hit “stop,” so keep it brief.

 13. Get a pro engineer’s help: